zhoulele12/BIM004Home/log.md

 1. Check availability of screws - I have #3,4,6
 2. design screw holes using the the hole function in fusion.
 Figure out screw types.
 3. Button hole.

+print2, box bottom on B7
+1. pin 4 too wide - diameter reduced by 0.2mm
+2. screw hole 6 shift to the right - 0.1mm
+3. screw hole 1 shift down - 0.1mm
+4. move hole 5 up - 5mm
+5. length width 16 can be further shortened - both decrease by 0.3mm
+6. mid ridge of servo is blocking - 7*2*3mm cut
+7. screw hole 8 down and right - 0.1mm
+8. enlarge 2mm pilot holes by 0.2mm in diameter
+9. enlarge 2.5 mm pilot holes by 0.2mm in diameter
+- screw-related stuff - need to reconsider -> how to tap 3d printed material?
+10. screws are too soft
+11.